ampproject/amphtml/contributing/getting-started-e2e.md

 To run the tests that are affected by the changes on your feature branch:

 ```
-gulp test --local-changes
+gulp unit --local_changes
 ```

 By default, all tests are run on Chrome.
-Pass `--firefox` or `--safari` to run tests in Firefox and Safari, respectively.
+Pass one of the following flags to run tests on a different browser: `--firefox`, `--safari`, `--edge`, `--ie`.

 If you need help with fixing failing tests, please ask on the GitHub issue you're working on or reach out to the community as described in [How to get help](#how-to-get-help).